 IN CASE YOU MISSED IT…

 The 89th Legislative Session is just around the corner and Texas will once again have the chance to prioritize the needs of children!
-This November as we unveiled our 2025 Legislative Session Agenda, shared tips from advocacy experts, and highlighted how you can get involved to speak out and drive change for children this session!
+This November we unveiled our 2025 Legislative Session Agenda, shared tips from advocacy experts, and highlighted how you can get involved to speak out and drive change for children this session!